vtieude/fullstack-js/README.md

 In real project we should using .env or something like this to protect some sensitive data. (connection string MongoDB, account api server ...).
 But this is test project so I push directly into code, this is knowledge issue.

+This test project includes CRUD functionality for a contact book.
+It is designed for a single user and is easy to use.